goshiphq/goship-cms/content/blog/best-practices-for-managing-your-cold-shipping.md

 ---
-keywords: cold shipping, temperature-controlled shipping, refrigerated shipping
+keywords: cold chain logistics, cold chain logistics management, practices for cold chain logistics
 author: GoShip Admin
-title: Best Practices for Managing Your Cold Shipping
+title: Top 3 Practices for Your Cold Chain Logistics Management
 intro: >-
   Temperature-controlled shipping is a critical part of the global supply chain ecosystem, as it is the primary way of distributing perishables like food and